Schwinger effect in axion inflation on a lattice

 \textbf{Consequences for magnetogenesis.} The non-detection of secondary GeV photons from blazars provides indirect evidence for the presence of extragalactic magnetic fields in the intergalactic medium (possibly helical \cite{Vachaspati:2016xji}).
 This observation motivates investigations into their origin in the early universe.
-The prospect of magnetogenesis in axion inflation has been explored for couplings up to $\alpha m_{\rm Pl}/f \leq 60$ in Ref.~\cite{Adshead:2016iae} and, more recently, for $\alpha m_{\rm Pl}/f = 75, \,90$ in Ref.~\cite{Sharma:2024nfu}.
-These studies conclude that, for $\alpha m_{\rm Pl}/f \geq 60$, the axion–U(1) inflation model is already marginally compatible with generating magnetic fields strong enough to account for the non-observation of GeV photons in blazar spectra.
+The prospect of magnetogenesis in axion inflation has been explored for couplings up to $\alpha m_{\rm {Pl}}/f \leq 60$~\cite{Adshead:2016iae} and, more recently, for $\alpha m_{\rm {Pl}}/f = 75, \,90$~\cite{Sharma:2024nfu}.
+These studies conclude that, for $\alpha m_{\rm {Pl}}/f \geq 60$, the axion–U(1) inflation model is already marginally compatible with generating magnetic fields strong enough to account for the non-observation of GeV photons in blazar spectra.
 Moreover, as we have seen, the Schwinger effect significantly reduces the final amplitude.
-To quantify the suppression, let us consider the present-day magnetic field strength and its coherence length.
-After accounting for the nonlinear evolution of the fields (including inverse cascade \cite{Banerjee:2004df, Campanelli:2007tc}) they are given by \cite{Sharma:2024nfu}
+To quantify the suppression, let us consider the present-day magnetic field strength and its coherence length, $L$.
+Assuming that the inverse cascade process occurs almost immediately after inflation due to the existence of the Schwinger plasma (see Supplemental Material for details \footnote{See Supplemental Material on the full integration of the current, which includes Refs.~\cite{ Coleman:1975pw, Dunne:2004nc, Brandenburg:2025ccv, Berger:1984izr, Berger:1984, BP23, BEO96, Kahniashvili+17, Banerjee:2004df, Campanelli:2007tc}.}), the comoving magnetic field strength and correlation length follow $B^2 L={\rm {const}}$.
+Figure~\ref{Fig:BLplotmain} shows that the inclusion of the Schwinger effect makes the resulting magnetic field largely independent of the coupling $\alpha/f\ge 60 m_{\rm{Pl}}$ and the prescription for the current (dynamical versus non-dynamical) \footnotemark[2] and well below the lower bound on intergalactic magnetic field strength from blazar observations.